 We are asked to come and be a partner by sharing our gifts and abundance.
 Are you willing to go deeper?

 What are you asked to give away to live into the person God is calling you to be?

 PRAYER FOR THE WEEK:

 Dear Lord, We thank you for those who have come alongside us to and shared your love.
 We trust that your Holy Spirit will help us to see the miracles you are working today.
 Give us the courage to listen to your directions to go deeper, so that more people will know your love.
-In Jesus name we pray.
+In the name of Jesus we pray.
 Amen.